 Failure to furnish correct payee statements.

-Any person who does not provide a taxpayer with a complete and correct copy of an information return (payee statement) is subject to a penalty of \$50 for each statement.
-If the failure is due to intentional disregard of the requirement, the minimum penalty is \$100 per statement with no maximum penalty.
+If you do not provide a complete, correct, and timely copy of an information return (payee statement), you may be subject to a penalty of \$50 for each statement.
+If the failure is due to intentional disregard of the requirements, the minimum penalty is \$100 per statement with no maximum penalty.

 Failure to supply identification number.
-If you do not include your identification number or the identification number of another person where required on a return, statement, or other document, you will be subject to a penalty of \$50 for each failure.
-You will also be subject to the penalty if you do not give your identification number to another person when it is required on a return, statement, or other document.

-You will not have to pay the penalty if you are able to show the failure was due to reasonable cause and not willful neglect.
+If you do not include your identification number (SSN or EIN) or the identification number of another person where required on a return, statement, or other document, you may be subject to a penalty of \$50 for each failure.
+You may also be subject to the penalty if you do not give your identification number to another person when it is required on a return, statement, or other document.
+You will not have to pay the penalty if you can show the failure was due to reasonable cause and not willful neglect.